babutxa/babutxa.github.io/divingJudge/ADDING_VIDEOS_GUIDE.md

 - [ ] Round (Final/Semifinal/Preliminary)
 - [ ] Dive code (e.g., 207C)
 - [ ] Platform/springboard height (1m, 3m, 5m, 7.5m, 10m)
-- [ ] Dive description
 - [ ] All judges' scores (5 or 7 scores)
 - [ ] Calculated average

-**Note:** Degree of difficulty is automatically looked up - no need to collect it manually!
+**Note:** Dive description and degree of difficulty are automatically looked up from the dive code - no need to collect them manually!

 ---